Part 2: Objects and Properties

 1. Return to Place1's () properties ().

-2. Enter 30 ft in the Height Above Ground: field.
+2. Enter 30 ft in the Height Above Ground field.

 3. Click OK.

 4. All these steps were purposeful.
-You moved Place1 () to the upper left corner of the building because there is a sensor located at that spot.
+You moved Place1 () to the upper-left corner of the building because there is a sensor located at that spot.
 Furthermore, the building's roof is 30 feet above the ground.
 These steps were used to put the Place1 () in the correct location for future analysis in STK.

-3D Object Editor
+Using the 3D Object Editor

 Use the 3D Object Editor to define and modify the position of an area target, facility, place, aircraft, ground vehicle, ship, or target in the 3D Graphics window.